Common Conversion Optimisation Myths:

-Website optimization is a test and learn process.
-If we restrict our ability to learn by listening to commonly held misconceptions about website design and performance we risk undermining the whole optimization process.
+There are a number of common conversion optimisation myths that must die.
+Conversion rate optimisation a strategic process that involves measuring performance and learning as we go.
+If we restrict our ability to learn by listening to commonly held conversion optimisation myths about design and optimisation we risk undermining the whole optimisation process.
 These myths must die!

 1. It’s about improving the customer experience.

-It is certainly desirable for the user experience to meet certain standards (e.g. relevance, clarity, loadspeed, accessibility etc), as otherwise this could harm conversion.
+It is certainly desirable for the user experience to meet certain standards (e.g. relevance, clarity, load speed, accessibility etc), as otherwise this could harm your conversion rate.
 But it should not be an isolated goal though, there has to be a return on investment as there is always an opportunity cost for any expenditure.

 We could all create a fantastic user experience by giving free access to everything on our site or reducing prices below the market rate.
 But unless this provides a net-gain to the organisation we could quickly go out of business.

-Disney understand this and invest in creating a compelling customer experience because they know it allows them to charge more than your average theme park and people will return for more of the same.
-On a website we have the advantage that we can precisely measure the ROI though A/B and multivariate testing.
-Use these tools to ensure that money spent on improving your website has a positive and sustainable impact on important business goals.
+On a website or app we have the advantage that we can precisely measure the ROI though web analytics and if we have sufficient traffic we can run online experiments using A/B testing tools.
+We can use these tools to ensure that money spent on improving your digital experience has a positive and sustainable impact on important business goals.
 Otherwise use the money for something else that generates a positive return.

 2. Conversion is about good design.

-What defines a ‘good’ webpage design is all too often based upon the subjective opinions of people within an organisation rather than the behaviour of visitors.
-People visit a website because they perceive that it can assist them in achieving a current goal, whether it is your content or the products/services sold.
-If your design doesn’t assist with this process then it won’t matter whether it is a flat or simple/minimal style because customers won’t return.
+What defines a ‘good’ webpage design is all too often based upon the subjective opinions of people within an organisation rather than the behaviour and feedback of visitors.
+People visit a website because they expect that it can assist them in achieving a current goal, whether it is your content or a product for sale.
+If your design doesn’t assist with this process then it won’t matter whether it’s a flat design or minimal style because customers won’t stick around.

 Design is definitely important as it helps to create a good first impression, and it ensures content and navigation are presented in a way that is clear and engaging to visitors.
-But design is an enabler to facilitate the user journey, and ultimately if a beautifully designed page does not help and encourage visitors to complete a key task of some kind it has failed.
+User centred design is also a good practice for organisations to adhere to but placing design before business goals is the biggest of all conversion optimisation myths going.
+Design is an enabler to facilitate the user journey, and ultimately if a beautifully designed page does not help and encourage visitors to complete a key task it has failed.